 The Cabinet Member for Community Cohesion, Cllr Nneka Keazor added: “Faith communities and interfaith events play an important role in standing up to hatred and discrimination.
 I commend Enfield Council’s first interfaith cycling event as it embodies the principles of respect, tolerance, diversity and inclusivity.”

-If you would like to get involved in cycling but don’t know where to start, Cycle Enfield offers several cycle skills courses, guided rides and get-togethers.
+If you would like to get involved in cycling but don’t know where to start, Journeys and Places offers several cycle skills courses, guided rides and get-togethers.

 Meanwhile there will be some more news of local groups introducing cycling opportunities to their communities.
 To find out more, sign up to Cycle Enfield’s newsletters.